-The Data Protection Act 1998 (DPA) protects individuals personal data and sets the standards for the processing of this information.
-It does this by requiring those processing personal data to comply with the eight data protection principles.
+Data protection legislation protects individuals personal data by setting standards for the processing of this information and requiring those processing personal data to comply with these standards.
 Processing has a wide definition and in-effect means any action involving data including collecting, storing, consulting, amending, disclosing and destroying data.

 UCL's Data Protection Policy forms part of UCL's commitment to the safeguarding of personal data processed by its staff and students.
 Its objectives are:

 - To help staff and students recognise personal data

 - To help them understand their rights and obligations with respect to personal data.